For high school and college students with a deep interest in pursuing careers in medicine and the life sciences.

 Our mission is to develop the next generation of life science talent through education and workforce development programming, focused on engaging high school and college student populations historically underrepresented in STEM careers.

-All students are considered for need-based scholarships at the time of application.
+All participants are considered for need-based scholarships at the time of application.
 There is no additional application.

 The tuition is $1,850 (includes all laboratory materials).